xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 more packages are in chocolatey, they are moderated & doesn't contain malware or bloatware

-chocolatey is more open, more widely used software are present than in winget, those who are not verified yet by windows
+chocolatey is more open, so more widely used software are present than in winget, those who are not verified yet by windows but by their editors or chocolatey team

 a single powershell command can install chocolatey, runned as admin
 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```

-chocolatey has a strong & native gui called `chocolateygui` to avoid using commandline
+chocolatey has a strong & native gui called `chocolateygui` to avoid using commandline compared to winget

 ```bash
 choco install chocolateygui